+Summary:

+8 out of 9 companies think the dedicated broadcast DRX configuration can be the same dedicated DRX Configuration if dedicated BC DRX configuration is adopted.However, rapporteur think we should down pritoritize this issue.

+Proposal 3-4: [low priority, 8/9]The dedicated broadcast DRX configuration can be the same dedicated DRX Configuration if dedicated BC DRX configuration is adopted for all messages before SL unicast DRX configuraiton is applied.

 In RAN2 114-e, it was agreed that DRX cycle is configured per QoS profile.
 However,it was well known that different from the service data, those NAS signaling does not have corresponding QoS profile.
 Based on this agreements, if messages share the DRX configuration with other broadcast services, there is another issue that which DRX configuration with a specific QoS profile should be used for NAS signaling.